pombredanne/omg-monitor/README.md

 ## Streams

 A stream, basically, implements an abstract Python class with methods to gather historical data and real-time data.
 Those methods should return lists of pairs contained in dictionaries, like that: `[{'value': 123, 'time': datetime(...)}, {'value': 122, 'time': datetime(...)}]`.
-The `value` field is feed into NuPIC for anomaly detection
+The `value` field is feed into NuPIC for anomaly detection.

-For our current streams, we have the following values:
+As example, we can have the following values:

 * Pingdom: Response time in ms.
-* Librato: AWS CPU utilization in %.
+* Librato: AWS.EC2.CPUUtilization in %.

 ## Monitor

 A monitor is composed by a stream and a NuPIC model that fed into that stream.

-The script `monitor/run_monitor.py` reads a configuration YAML file and starts batches of monitors according to the configuration
+The script `monitor/run_monitor.py` reads a configuration YAML file and starts batches of monitors according to the configuration.

 ### Configuration files